Vilnius-KUG/leprechaun/README.md

 Finally, you should be able to include KMM library into your Android dependencies.

 ### iOS
-You would need to setup cocoapods first, if you don't have installed, then setup using command `$ sudo gem install cocoapods`.
+You would need to set up cocoapods first, if you don't have installed, then setup using command `$ sudo gem install cocoapods`.

 This demo is intended to use local private CocoaPod repository.